STS-109: Mission highlights

 The purpose of STS-109 was to service the Hubble Space Telescope (HST).
 It was Columbia's first flight following an extensive two and a half year modification period (its most recent mission being STS-93).
 During the mission the crew installed a new science instrument, the Advanced Camera for Surveys (ACS), new rigid solar arrays (SA3), a new Power Control Unit (PCU) and an experimental cryocooler for the Near Infrared Camera and Multi-Object Spectrometer (NICMOS).
 Columbia also reboosted HST to a higher orbit.

 The STS-109 astronauts performed a total of five spacewalks in five consecutive days to service and upgrade the Hubble Space Telescope.
 The spacewalkers received assistance from their crewmates inside Columbia.
 Currie operated the Shuttle's robot arm while Altman was her backup.
-Carey and Altman documented the EVA activities with video and still images.
+Carey and Altman documented the EVAs with video and still images.

 Accomplishments of the spacewalks included the installation of new solar arrays, a new camera, a new Power Control Unit, a Reaction Wheel Assembly and an experimental cooling system for the NICMOS unit.
 STS-109 accumulated a total of 35 hours, 55 minutes of EVA time.
 Following STS-109, a total of 18 spacewalks had been conducted during four Space Shuttle missions to service Hubble (the others being STS-61, STS-82, STS-103 and STS-125) for a total of 129 hours, 10 minutes by 14 different astronauts.

 Columbia made its twenty-seventh and last successful landing at Kennedy Space Center, as on its next mission, STS-107, it disintegrated on re-entry, killing all aboard.

 STS-109 is considered a night launch, as sunrise was at 6:47 am, and Columbia launched at 6:22 am EST, 25 minutes before sunrise.